-3.2 Module Options
+31.2 Module Options

 - With routed or other multi-network configurations, use ip2nets rather than networks, so all nodes can use the same configuration. - For a routed network, use the same "routes" configuration everywhere.
 Nodes specified as routers automatically enable forwarding and any routes that are not relevant to a particular node are ignored.
-Keep a common configuration to guarantee that all nodes have consistent routing tables. - A separate modprobe.conf.lnet included from modprobe.conf makes distributing the configuration much easier. - If you set "config_on_load=1", LNET starts at modprobe time rather than waiting for Lustre to start.
+Keep a common configuration to guarantee that all nodes have consistent routing tables. - A separate modprobe.conf.lnet included from modprobe.conf makes distributing the configuration much easier. - If you set config_on_load=1, LNET starts at modprobe time rather than waiting for Lustre to start.
 This ensures routers start working at module load time.

+'''

 lctl

 lctl> net down

+'''

-• Remember Ictl ping - it is a very handy way to check your LNET configuration.
+Remember lctl ping - it is a handy way to check your LNET configuration.

-3.2.1 LNET Options
+31.2.1 LNET Options